Sup2point0/Assort/Yu-Gi-Oh!/archetypes/The Specialists.md

 # The Specialists

-A series of Cyberse Tuner and Link monsters, with various effects that help to summon and support other monsters.
+A series of Cyberse Tuner and Link monsters, with various effects that help to summon and support other Cyberse monsters.

 <br>